jpane24/OVtool/README.md

 The y-axis in Figure 1 represents the unobserved confounder’s absolute correlation with the outcome and the x-axis is the association between the unobserved confounder and the treatment indicator on an effect size scale.
-The black lines represent effect size contours that run along the grid.
+The black lines represent treatment effect contours that run along the grid.
 The PS weighted treatment effect of Treatment A versus Treatment B equals 0.071 and is significant with a p-value equal to 0.011.
-However, looking at this graphic alone will not give us an idea of how sensitive the effect is.
+However, looking at this graphic alone will not give us an idea of how sensitive statistical significance is.

 ``` r
 plot.ov(ovtool_results_twang, print_graphic = "2", col = "color")